May 21, 2025

 Every piece has to fit:

-If this part sounds overwhelming, that’s because it is.
+If applying to medical school sounds overwhelming, that’s because it is.
 Most people mess it up, which is why mentorship here can be the difference between a rejection letter and a white coat.

 Not all med schools are built the same.
 Some throw you into patient care within the first few months.
 Others won’t let you touch a stethoscope until your second or third year.
 Some are research-heavy, others emphasize primary care.
 Some want future surgeons in the OR, others want future policy leaders in Capitol Hill.